 The dizziness is easy to address by increasing the amount of salt in your diet, but the dragging is often the fundamental reason people don’t succeed on a Ketogenic Diet.
 However, just recently Exogenous Ketones have started to make an appearance.
 A lot of misinformation surrounds these products as claims of maintaining a state of ketosis just by consuming these exogenous ketones and not concerning oneself with diet abound.
 This is all hype and absolutely not true, but they do have their place.
 What they can do is provide an external source of ketones so that your body has something to burn while it is undergoing adaptation.
 Some also find them a good way to kick off the day instead of, say, a cup of coffee.

-I did not have it available to me when I first went through adaptation but I have been using it every day since and it certainly helps when I have had a bad day, or a night on the town, and I have been kicked out of nutritional ketosis.
-While I feel a mild bump as I re-adapt, the effects are minimal.
-Although research on this is still ongoing, there are thousands of anecdotal testimonies that it is very effective.
-People who are unable, for whatever reason, to adhere to a strict ketogenic diet may use Exogenous Ketones to enjoy some of the benefits without truly being in ketosis.
-If you are going to use Keto//Os as part of your regimen then you should order it now so it arrives before you get the Keto-Flu.
+Although research on this is still ongoing, there are thousands of anecdotal testimonies that it is very effective and there is a huge amount of research being done on their efficacy with regard to cancer treatment as well as many neurological conditions.
+People who are unable, for whatever reason, to adhere to a strict ketogenic diet may use Exogenous Ketones to enjoy some of the benefits of elevated ketones in the bloodstream without truly being in ketosis.
+If you are going to use them as part of your regimen then you should order them now so they arrive before you get the Keto-Flu.

 Planning the Groceries

 The other essential gadget you need in order to get started is a good food scale.
 If you don’t already have one, you can get one really cheaply so order one now to make sure it arrives by the time next week comes around.
 Now that we have everything in place, we can start learning how to stock our pantry and create a grocery list.